Fire Protection and Safety in Mines, Tunnels & the Water Industry: Ventilation, Fire Suppression and Fast Responses

-Dangerous equipment and potentially toxic gases in underground tunnels makes the mining industry particularly susceptible to the risk of workplace fires.
+Dangerous equipment and potentially toxic gasses in underground tunnels makes the mining, tunneling and water industries particularly susceptible to the risk of workplace fires.
 Fire protection and safety in tunnels is essential.

-Fire in an underground mine can prove fatal, especially when working in confined spaces with ventilation systems that are not optimised and limited evacuation routes.
+Fire in an underground mine or tunnel can prove fatal, especially when working in confined spaces with ventilation and suppression systems that are not optimised and limited evacuation routes.
 The presence of gas such as methane in tunnels also introduces the risk of catastrophic explosion.

-The Mine Safety and Health Administration and PPE manufactures continue to work to develop safety equipment to prevent fires or protect works in emergency scenarios.
+The Mine Safety and Health Administration and PPE manufacturers continue to work to develop safety equipment to prevent fires or protect works in emergency scenarios.

 Studies by the National Institute for Occupational Safety and Health (NIOSH) show that ventilation air velocity significantly affects fire detection and suppression capabilities.
 Additionally, underground conveyor belts can produce smoke and toxic gases, which are carried around the mine through the ventilation system.

-To combat the dangerous associated with inadequate ventilation and fire suppression systems, mining infrastructure and safety equipment is advancing to make the industry safer and more efficient.
+To combat the dangers associated with inadequate tunnel ventilation and fire suppression systems, mining infrastructure and safety equipment is advancing to make the industry safer and more efficient.

 The use of heavy machinery and conveyor belts underground means that dust and toxic gases are inevitable.
 Ventilation mining curtains direct air to specific areas of the mine, detecting and trapping any potential contamination.

-Personal protective equipment for fire safety comprises a range of products, including handheld gas detection units, firefighting packs and breathing apparatus.
+Personal protective equipment for fire safety in mines comprises a range of products, including handheld gas detection units, firefighting packs and breathing apparatus.

 Carroll Technologies has more than thirty years of experience providing safety solutions to the mining industry.
-From its distribution network of more than 70 manufactures, Carroll Supplies a range of fire safety equipment across North America, including self-contained self-rescuers (SCSR), multi-gas detection instruments, firefighting equipment and foam packs.
+It has a distribution network of more than 70 manufactures, including top brands like Pyott Boone, Stancor Pumps, Samson and more.